Hagedorn wavepackets in time-frequency and phase space: Polar decomposition

-The unitary relation (\ref{eq:AU}) of the ladder operators provides information on the Hagedorn wavepackets associated with indizes of the same modulus: We first enumerate the multi-indizes $k\in\N^d$ of equal modulus redundantly by setting $\tilde\nu_0=(0,\ldots,0)\in\N^d$,
+The unitary relation (\ref{eq:AU}) of the ladder operators provides information on the Hagedorn wavepackets associated with indices of the same modulus: We first enumerate the multi-indices $k\in\N^d$ of equal modulus redundantly by setting $\tilde\nu_0=(0,\ldots,0)\in\N^d$,

-such that $\tilde\nu_{|k|+1}$ is a vector of length $d^{|k|+1}$, whose entries are multi-indizes in $\N^d$.
+such that $\tilde\nu_{|k|+1}$ is a vector of length $d^{|k|+1}$, whose entries are multi-indices in $\N^d$.
 Then, we mark repeated occurrences of multi-inidizes by setting

 for $j=1,\ldots,d^{|k|}$.
 This redundant book-keeping allows to reformulate the creation process (\ref{eq:crea}) on the level of the $|k|$th eigenspace as $\vec\phi_0^\eps=\phi_0^\eps$,